brainfoolong/sasige-docs/pages/docs/content/metafile.md

     $page->setThemeTemplate("post");
     $page->setContentByMarkdownFileSelf();

 So, what does all this?
 A short explanation.
-In the starter project there is a detailed explanation of everything.

 * `<?php` Open tag for PHP - Mark begin of PHP code
 * `namespace Nullix\Sasige;` The namespace where in, is always the same